saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 ### Step 6: Report the Results

 Keeping track of the success and failure of your tests is essential for identifying problems.
 Testers record their results in various ways and with various amounts of information.
 Sauce Labs is a good resource for recording failures because with the videos and screenshots and logs it is much easier to determine the reason for the failures.

-To see your results on Sauce Labs, navigate to the [**AUTOMATED** > **Test Results**](https://app.saucelabs.com/dashboard/tests) page where you can watch your test run live or review the video or screenshot assets of the test.
+To see your results on Sauce Labs, navigate to the [**AUTOMATED** > **Test Results**](https://app.saucelabs.com/dashboard/tests) page, where you can watch your test run live or review the video or screenshot assets of the test.

 Since Sauce Labs doesn't know what you are asserting in your code, we rely on users to send us the information.
 One approach is with JavaScript before you end your session:

 <Tabs
   groupId="lang-ex"
   defaultValue="Java"
   values={[
     {label: 'Java', value: 'Java'},
     {label: 'Python', value: 'Python'},
     {label: 'Ruby', value: 'Ruby'},
     {label: 'C#', value: 'C#'},
   ]}>

 <TabItem value="Java">